So Perth, What does your business, and branding, stand for?

 Where do we place our value internally?

-What you see value in and what you’re willing to invest in speaks volumes about the trustworthiness and value of your brand to your customers.
+What you see value in and what you’re willing to invest in speaks volumes about the trustworthiness and value of your branding to your customers.
 If you find yourself throwing money at frivolous promises but cut corners in other areas where you have the chance to really connect with customers, this may be hurting you more than you know.

 What’s our long term plan for success?

-Beyond a Facebook ad or a catalogue sale, how will you ensure that your business’ success continues and grows into the future – and importantly, how will you ensure that your image and value proposition maintains consistency and appeal throughout?
+Beyond a Facebook ad or a catalogue sale, how will you ensure that your Perth based business’ success continues and grows into the future – and importantly, how will you ensure that your image and value proposition maintains consistency and appeal throughout?
 A long term plan is imperative, and that plan must be strategic.

 How are we different from our competitors?